retog/node-quadstore/README.md

 `subject`, `predicate`, `object` and `[context]`.
 Partial indexes are not supported.

-The store will automatically select which index to use for a given query based on the available indexes and the matching terms of the query itself.
+The store will automatically select which index(es) to use for a given query based on the available indexes and the query itself.

 #### QuadStore.prototype.get()